Hey everyone. I’ve just recently put up a post about the facts about why hysterectomy does not cure endometriosis.

 There is too much BS out there about endometriosis and we need all women and all healthcare practitioners to start knowing the facts.
 10 years, or more, to a diagnosis is unacceptable for any health condition.
 It means many women are being ‘missed’ and ‘dismissed’ along the way.
 Let’s put an end to Endometriosis.

-If you do need help with period pain, or help managing endometriosis properly, then please book in a consultation with me and I can help you get the help and proper care you need.
+If you do need help with period pain, or help managing endometriosis properly, then please call my friendly clinic staff and find out how I may be able to assist you.

 -No Stone Left Unturned